twonoise/rfclipper/README.md

 USAGE
 -----
-The realtime sound processing plugin we create, is intended to be used with so called _plugin hosts_ with **lv2** and **JACK** support, like **Ardour** (which is way more than just host, and you may find it quite useful).
+The _realtime sound processing plugin_ we create, is intended to be used with so called _plugin hosts_ with **lv2** and **JACK** support, like **Ardour** (which is way more than just host, and you may find it quite useful).
 I've tested it with **Carla** plugin host.
+Or **jalv.gtk3** (**jalv.qt5**) may be used.
 Please refer to its manuals how to add plugin and connect its input and output ports.

+Btw, default URI ("address" required by host to load our plugin) will be `https://faustlv2.bitbucket.io/rfclipper`.

 Please check [here](https://github.com/twonoise/jasmine-sa/?tab=readme-ov-file#above-192-kss) how to run JACK for higher Fs.

 PICTURES
 --------
-Let's look at .dsp code as it is, with its internal test signal source output connected to processing unit (**rfclipper**) input.
+Let's look at `.dsp` code as it is, with its internal test signal source output connected to processing unit (**rfclipper**) input.
 You need to disconnect these two for real use.
 Note that eight output ports are in reversed order, unfortunately.

 Block diargam built with https://faustide.grame.fr/

 ![rfclipper](https://github.com/user-attachments/assets/16f28c23-0388-4a30-b2b1-5055b6dfc576)

 Plot it all, with six testpoints.
 Note how violet one, hard limiter output, occupes entire frequency band; some part of this wideband energy will pass the following BPF, thus create some distortions.
-Note that light (near white) lines parts are overlay of several CRT rays.
+Btw, light (near white) lines parts are overlay of several CRT rays.

 We will use 47.5 kHz heterodyne frequency for this picture.
 You may tune it for best result (least distortions or metal sound ghosts); it is not via code change, but via slider or knob offered with **plugin host**.